In Some Small Way

-"In Some Small Way" is the fourth and last promotional single from Celine Dion's album, Miracle (2004).
-It was released on 7 March 2005 in the United States and Canada.
+"In Some Small Way" is a song recorded by Canadian singer Celine Dion for her album Miracle (2004).
+Released on 7 March 2005 as the album's second and final promotional single in the United States and Canada, it was written by Richard Page and David Tyson and produced by David Foster.
+A pop ballad, the track was issued to radio in a shorter radio edit.
+"In Some Small Way" reached number nine on the Quebec radio chart, number 14 on the Canadian Adult Contemporary chart, and number 28 on the US Adult Contemporary chart.

 Background and release

-"In Some Small Way", a pop ballad, was written by David Tyson and Richard Page, who also wrote "Sleep Tight" on the same album.

-Dion performed "In Some Small Way" during her A New Day... show, between December 2004 and January 2005.
-She sang it as a duet with her backup singer Barnev Valsaint.
-She also performed it on The Tonight Show with Jay Leno in December 2004, with Valsaint and the gospel choir.
-The performance from A New Day... was to help raise money for the 2004 Indian Ocean earthquake victims.
+"In Some Small Way" was written by Page and Tyson, who also contributed the track "Sleep Tight" to the same album.
+Dion began performing the song during her A New Day... residency in December 2004, presenting it as a duet with her backing vocalist Barnev Valsaint.
+She also performed it on The Tonight Show with Jay Leno in December 2004 with Valsaint and a gospel choir.
+The performance from A New Day... was dedicated to raising funds for victims of the 2004 Indian Ocean earthquake.

-There was no music video made for the song.
+Commercial performance

-"In Some Small Way" reached number 9 on the Quebec Airplay Chart.
-It was also popular on the adult contemporary charts, peaking at number 14 in Canada and number 28 in the US.
+"In Some Small Way" reached number nine on the Quebec radio chart.
+It also performed well on adult contemporary formats, peaking at number 14 in Canada and number 28 in the United States.